Skip to content

 Why remediation is the hardest part of autonomous reliability

-Finding a failure is valuable.
-Changing software to address it touches production risk, data integrity, and accountability.
-Enterprises have learned to distrust unreviewed automation in change management, and for good reason.
+Finding a failure is the easy half.
+Changing software to address it touches production risk, data integrity, and accountability for what ships.
+Enterprises have learned to distrust unreviewed automation in change management, and the instinct is correct.

 Detection is not enough